-In Fig. 4, we provide a set of declarative rewrite rules equivalent to Sessa's casebased "weak unification algorithm" [20].
+In Fig. 4, we provide a set of declarative rewrite rules equivalent to Sessa's casebased "weak unification algorithm" [17].
 To simplify the presentation of these rules while remaining faithful to Sessa's weak unification algorithm, it is assumed for now that functor symbols f/m and g/n of different arities $m \neq n$ are never similar.
-This is without any loss of generality since Sessa's weak unification fails on term structures of different arities.10 Later, we will relax this and allow functors of different arities to be similar.
+This is without any loss of generality since Sessa's weak unification fails on term structures of different arities.9 Later, we will relax this and allow functors of different arities to be similar.
+Note also that we do not bother checking for circular terms-but this can be done if wished.